IBM/open-prediction-service-hub/ops-implementations/ads-ml-service/doc/installation/README.md

 2. `VIRTUAL_HOST` used by nginx for load balancing.
    In this example it can be `localhost`

-You will get 4 instances of ADS-ML-Service after this command.
+You will get a working ADS-ML-Service instance after this command.

 Services created by both method can be accessed through `http://localhost`.